Big Willow Park Master Planning and Restoration

 Beyond water quality issues, I have concerns about noise from a dog park disrupting the nature enjoyed around the creek.
 I think if a dog park must be located in Big Willow, it would be better suited to the athletic complex area of the park adjacent to the public works facility.
 It is already full of other manmade recreational uses and is further from the creek.
 But before the city builds a dog park, I think there should be more discussion on policy related to dog parks.
 A draft policy considered by the council last spring but not adopted states “all land uses should be implemented with the goal of reducing impact and mitigate damage to soils, plant communities, wildlife, waterbodies and wetlands as much as possible while provided outdoor experiences to a variety of park users” and also also that watershed management organizations should be consulted for guidance on water impact concerns.
 I would like to know if these directions were considered when locating the dog park in this Big Willow Master Plan.

-KatieE About 2 months ago
+KatieE 5 months ago

 Thank you for putting together the draft for the Big Willow Master Plan and the ability to provide feedback.
 I am providing feedback as a resident who has enjoyed walking at Big Willow for many years.
 I appreciate being able to walk and enjoy the natural beauty of the oak savanna along Minnehaha Creek.